lessismoreiammore/fuzzy_memory/README.md

 My project's main purpose was to create a simple memory game in pure HTML, CSS, JS and place it in a nice UI.
 I prefer to make a kind of eLearning project about hipsters.

+The planning and implementation process you can see [here](https://trello.com/b/HxNq4h6u/fuzzy-memory).

 ##1.
 Example##

 This screenshot show the basic flow of the game